UK regulator investigates Facebook's use of ad data

-Britain's competition regulator is investigating Facebook (FB.O) to determine whether the network is abusing its dominant position in social media or digital advertising through its collection and use of data, it said on Friday.
+LONDON (Reuters) - Britain’s competition regulator is investigating Facebook to determine whether the network is abusing its dominant position in social media or digital advertising through its collection and use of data, it said on Friday.

 The Competition and Markets Authority has launched an investigation into whether Facebook holds an unfair advantage in areas such as online classified ads and online dating, in the way it gathers and uses data.